Kent Kidney Care Centre Counselling Service

 Information for patients and their families

-The Renal Team knows that kidney disease is a life changing illness, which has a major impact on peoples lives.
-Very often we cannot change our situation but we can change how we engage with or manage our health and wellbeing.
+The Kidney Team knows that chronic (long-term) kidney disease is a life changing illness.
+It can have a major impact on peoples lives - physically, mentally / emotionally, socially, and financially.
+Very often we cannot change our situation.
+However, we can change how we engage with or manage our health and wellbeing.

 What help is available?

-Psychological and emotional intervention is available at any stage of your referral to the Kent Kidney Care Centre, for you or your family members.
+Psychological and emotional help is available at any stage of your referral to the Kent Kidney Care Centre.
+This is available for you and your family members.

-Even if you do not want to talk about your personal feelings in detail, the counsellor can still support you in dealing with any difficulties you may be having.
+You may not want to talk about your personal feelings in detail.
+However, the counsellor can still support you in dealing with any difficulties you may have.

 The service can be used:

-Will I be able to talk to someone I do not know?
+I don't know if I'll be able to talk to someone I don't know?

 What sort of issues / concerns do people bring to counselling?